DanielYWoo/pentaho-di-redis-plugin/README.md

-pdi-redis-plugin
+Pentaho Kettle Redis Plugin
 ====================

 This is an output step plugin to write data to redis cluster.

-install
+Installation
 ====================

-run "mvn clean package" with jdk7+, it will generate a zip file in target, extract it to kettle/plugins.
+Download the binary zip file from https://github.com/DanielYWoo/pentaho-di-redis-plugin/releases and unzip it to kettle/plugins.
+You can also build the zip with maven command "mvn clean package" with jdk7+, it will generate the distribution zip file in $PROJECT/target.

-the directory layout would be:
+The plugin directory layout would be:
 ```
 $KETTLE_HOME/plugins/kettle-redis-plugin-$VERSION
   kettle-redis-plugin-$VERSION.jar
   lib
 ```

-usage
+If you upgrade the plugin please manually remove the old version.

+Usage
 ====================

-Open the output dialog, type in the command and the connection url, then the columns will be automatically appended as arguments, this plugin will generate the command and send to redis.
+Double click the step dialog in spoon, type in the command and the connection url, then the columns will be automatically appended as command arguments, redis command will be generated and sent.

 ![](./docs/config.png)